sweattep/ancient_quotes/README.md

 >There is no deity except You; exalted are You.
 Indeed, I have been of the wrongdoers.

 >His going forth is from the end of the heaven, and his circuit to the ends of it: and there is nothing hid from the heat thereof.

+>I am writing to you not because you don't know the truth but because you know the difference between truth and lies.

+>It is not because of your righteousness or your integrity that you are going in to take possession of their land

+>If any nation comes to fight you, it is not because I sent them.

+>If any nation comes to fight you, it is not because I sent them.

+>So I in turn have made you despised and humiliated before all the people, because you have not kept My ways, but have shown partiality in matters of the law.